NHS Continuing Healthcare is a package of continuing care arranged and funded solely by the NHS. It's also sometimes known as fully funded NHS care.

 NHS Continuing Healthcare may be provided in any setting, for example:

-Beacon are a social enterprise organisation that have been funded by NHS England to provide free information and advice about Continuing Health Care.
-The Beacon website
+Beaconare a social enterprise organisation that have been funded by NHS England to provide free information and advice about Continuing Health Care.

-provides lots of information but they also have an advice line Tel: 0345 548 0300 which is available if you want to discuss a Continuing Health Care decision or would like advice about the process.
+Their advice line is available if you want to discuss a Continuing Health Care decision or would like advice about the process.
+Tel: 0345 548 0300.